 The song opens with The Cranberries 1994 sample from “Zombie” Flow seems to be a lot more natural than normal.
 Eminem’s rapping seems to be getting less cringe throughout.
 I’d say the best rap-rock track on the album.

 An emotional love song to his daughter.
 Each verse a different time in his life.
 The story leads to his overdose & leads to the final track of the album.
 This tribute really is Eminem at his best (at least nowadays).

 Sounds like it was written from when he says it is in the song (2007).
 A goodbye to his family as he’s in the hospital over the overdose.
 Production is excellent & Eminem flows naturally throughout the entire song.
 When I’m Gone fans will love this, incredible end to the album.

 The production overall felt unfinished, and the rock-rap songs were just genuinely cringe.
-There and there aren’t enough hip hop features.
-Eminem has however found himself a lot more than I had previously presumed, about time considering his age.
-If you take out “Walk On Water”, “Untouchable”, “Chloraseptic”, “Heat” & “Offended”, there’s no denying it would have been a phenomenal album.
+The album yearns for hip hop features.
+Eminem has however found himself a lot more than we’d previously presumed, (about time considering his age).
+If you take out “Walk On Water”, “Untouchable”, “Chloraseptic”, “Heat” & “Offended”, there’s no denying it would be a great album.

 If you have a story or video you want to share, get in touch via firstname.lastname@example.org